Wakefield power station

 The Wakefield power stations refers to a series of two coal-fired power stations situated on the River Calder at Agbrigg south east of Wakefield, serving much of West Yorkshire.
 The first station on the site, Wakefield A power station was constructed for Wakefield Corporation in the late-1880s.
-A second station, Wakefield B power station, was brought into operation in the late-1940s and was decommissioned in 1991.
+A second station, Wakefield B power station, was brought into operation in the mid-1950s and was decommissioned in 1991.

 The power station was situated between the A638 Doncaster Road and the southern bank of the River Calder, just east of the point where the railway line (originally built by the Lancashire and Yorkshire Railway in 1848), from Wakefield Kirkgate to Oakenshaw junction, crosses the navigation.

 History

 Wakefield A

-The power station was opened on 15 July 1898 and was used until its replacement with the second power station on this site.
+The power station was opened on 15 July 1898 and was part fired by refuse and coal.
+These supplied steam to 3 x 130 kW engine-alternators.
+These were used until its replacement with the second power station on this site.
 It had a turbo generator that was capable of 20,000 hp (15 MW).

 By 1923 the generating plant at Wakefield comprised 1 × 250 kW and 2 × 400 kW reciprocating machines and generators and 1 × 600 kW, 1 × 1,600 kW and 3 × 3,000 kW turbo-alternators.
 This was a total of 9.25 MW these were fed with up to 101,500 lb/hr of steam.
 The maximum load on the system was 3,275 MW and there were 8,756 connections.
 In 1923 Wakefield generated 7,511 MWh and sold 5,285 MWh giving a revenue of £56,370 and realising a surplus of revenue over expenses of £25,966 to Wakefield Corporation.
 In 1926 a new 7,500 kW turbo alternator supplied by English Electric was commissioned.